Summer 2014 Dates COMING SOON

-To register, call the Elsie Stuhr Center at 503/629-6342.
+To be put on the application mailing list, please call the Elsie Stuhr Center at 503/629-6342.
 Applications are mailed in late March each year and registration begins mid-April.
 Only walk-in or mail-in registration to the Jenkins Estate is accepted.
 You must have an application prior to registration.
 The direct phone number for the camp is 503/591-5319 beginning mid-June.

-Camp Rivendale is a summer day camp program providing recreational opportunities to at-risk youth and individuals with disabilities or behavioral challenges.
+Camp Rivendale is a summer day camp program providing recreational opportunities for children and young adults who have physical and/or developmental disabilities.